krautech/btt-eddy-guide/eddy_usb-raspberrypi.md

     are discarded and the remaining samples are averaged.
   - `weighted`: Samples closer to the desired probe location are assigned more weight in the average than samples farther from the location.

+# Bed Mesh Scan Height

+The scan height is set by the `horizontal_move_z` option in `[bed_mesh]`.
+In addition it can be supplied with the `BED_MESH_CALIBRATE` gcode command via the `HORIZONTAL_MOVE_Z` parameter.

+The scan height must be sufficiently low to avoid scanning errors.
+Typically a height of 2mm (ie: `HORIZONTAL_MOVE_Z=2`) should work well, presuming that the probe is mounted correctly.

+It should be noted that if the probe is more than 4mm above the surface then the results will be invalid.
+Thus, scanning is not possible on beds with severe surface deviation or beds with extreme tilt that hasn't been corrected.

 # Extras & Notes